Social Items

 1. From Buendia, ride the FX to Robinson's Galleria.

-2. From the Ortigas entrance of Robinson's Galleria, ride a jeep to Rosario, and get off at IPI (Ortigas Avenue cor.
+2. From Robinson's Galleria's Ortigas entrance, take a jeep to Rosario, get off at IPI (Ortigas Avenue cor.
 Eulogio Rodriguez Jr. Avenue).
-Landmark is a flyover.

-3. Walk along Eulogio Rodriguez Jr. Avenue (on the side of IPI), until you get to Tiendesitas.
-You will also pass by Republic Cement and Road C.
+3. Walk along Eulogio Rodriguez Jr. Avenue until you reach Tiendesitas.

 From Mandaluyong/Pasig:

-3. Ride a jeep to Ugong, Pasig, and get off at Tiendesitas.
+4. Ride a jeep to Ugong, Pasig, and alight at Tiendesitas.

 Route 2: MRT-Jeep/FX-Jeep